 What do you love about farming?
 Take time in the day to pause and notice these things.
 Reminding yourself why you do it can make the tough times easier.

 - See what other farmers told Farmstrong about having a break, and check out Farmstrong’s tips for better sleeping

 - Learn some simple techniques from Mentalhealth.org.nz for taking notice

 Be active and eat well

-Farmers are active on a day to day basis.
-But this does not mean they are fit.
-To improve resilience and become stronger physically and mentally, we need to elevate our heart rate for a period of 20 minutes on at least 3 days of the week.
-Equally as important is the food we eat.
-The fewer resources our bodies have to devote to fighting toxins and chemicals the better it will function.
+Farmers are active on a day-to-day basis, but this doesn’t necessarily mean they’re fit.
+To improve resilience and become stronger physically and mentally, you need to elevate your heart rate for a period of 20 minutes on at least three days of the week.